frob/frob.github.com/content/posts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 ### Can I use it?

 Go checkout caniuse for WebGL and WebVR the browser support for A-Frame and the browser support for threejs.

+## Wrap up

+A-Frame makes WebVR approachable.
+My 30-line Three.js example became 9 lines of custom HTML.
+Models, skyboxes, billboards, and animations all work with attributes instead of API calls.
+The entity-component-system architecture means it is extensible when markup is not enough.
+It is not a replacement for a full game engine, but for bringing VR to the web -- especially for content creators who are more comfortable with HTML than with JavaScript -- it is hard to beat.
+Build something, put it on a page, and hand someone a phone with a cardboard headset.
+That is the pitch, and it works.